Fast protein folding is governed by memory-dependent friction: Results

-By comparing $\tau_{\rm{D}}$ to the decay times of the extracted memory kernels, we can intuit whether we expect memory effects to influence barrier crossing processes.
+By comparing $\tau_{\rm{D}}$ to the decay times of the extracted memory kernels, we can assess whether we expect memory effects to influence barrier-crossing processes \cite{Kappler_2018}.
 Memory-dependent friction typically exhibits cascading time scales, meaning that $\Gamma(t)$ is multi-modal, with time scales spanning many orders of magnitude \cite{Ayaz_2021}.
-To assign a single effective time-scale to the memory decay $\tau_{\rm{mem}}$, we evaluate the first-moment for the set of extracted memory kernels: $\tau_{\rm{mem}} = \int_{0}^{\infty} t \Gamma(t)dt/\int_{0}^{\infty} \Gamma(t)dt$.
-In the SI (Section 3), we address the issue of discretization due to the intrinsically low time resolution of the MD data with a highly resolved trajectory for an $\alpha$-helix forming Ala$_9$ homo-peptide chain.
-Fig.~\ref{Fig_2}B shows that overall, memory times are non-negligible when compared to diffusion times.
-Memory times accelerate barrier crossing kinetics in the range $1{\times}10^{-2} < \tau_{\rm{mem}}/\tau_{\rm{D}} <1{\times}10^{1}$ \cite{Kappler_2018, Kappler_2019, Lavacchi_2020}, which is indicated on Fig.~\ref{Fig_2}B, where the Grote-Hynes theory is valid \cite{Grote_1980}.
-In Fig.~\ref{Fig_2}C, we see that memory times are at most comparable to the reaction times, but are typically shorter, indicating that $Q$ is a poor reaction coordinate.
-The overall concurrence between $\tau_{\rm{mem}}$, $\tau_{\rm{D}}$, and $\tau_{\rm{MFP}}^{\text{MD}}$ reveals a coupling between memory effects and folding kinetics.
+To assign a single effective time-scale to the memory decay, which we call $\tau_{\rm{mem}}$, we evaluate the first-moment for the set of extracted memory kernels: $\tau_{\rm{mem}} = \int_{0}^{\infty} t \Gamma(t)dt/\int_{0}^{\infty} \Gamma(t)dt$.
+In Supplementary Information Section 6, we address the issue of discretisation due to the intrinsically low time resolution of the MD data with a highly resolved trajectory for an $\alpha$-helix-forming Ala$_9$ homo-peptide chain.
+Fig.~\ref{Fig_2}B shows that, overall, memory times are non-negligible when compared to diffusion times.
+It has been shown that memory accelerates barrier crossing kinetics in the memory-time range $1{\times}10^{-2} < \tau_{\rm{mem}}/\tau_{\rm{D}} <1{\times}10^{1}$ \cite{Kappler_2018, Kappler_2019, Lavacchi_2020} (indicated in Fig.~\ref{Fig_2}B), where the Grote-Hynes theory is valid \cite{Grote_1980}.
+Thus, for the proteins considered here, memory is predicted to accelerate protein folding and unfolding, which we quantify further below.
+In Fig.~\ref{Fig_2}C, we see that memory times are at most comparable to the reaction times but are typically shorter, indicating that $Q$ is a poor reaction coordinate.
+The overall concurrence between $\tau_{\rm{mem}}$, $\tau_{\rm{D}}$, and $\tau_{\rm{MFP}}^{\text{MD}}$ predicts a coupling between memory effects and folding kinetics.